If the trailers made “Mirror, Mirror” look like a comedy, it’s because they had the funniest parts. Maybe I should have known better.

 We saw this dog have a relaxing Sunday while his master fished nearby.

 I saw the tree outside the window is growing its leaves.

 A visitor from Kansas commented that Wisconsin is not in the Midwest.
 It’s in the Northeast, she said.

 I’m observing this Hawaiian-style weather by wearing my aloha shirt.

-A couple of Iowa newspapers have supposedly backed off on their decisions to censor this week’s Doonesbury strips.
-There is never any good excuse for a newspaper to avoid controversial topics.
-On the other hand, I can see it from their point of view.
 Most readers don’t turn to the funny pages to see a patient getting raped by her doctor.
 Just put in the OpEd section.

 Yesterday morning a Cooper’s hawk flew right by me while I was opening our garage door.
-I hoped the same thing would happen this morning but it didn’t.